Monday, February 9, 2009

 Papaya Beef Stew

 Fusion Cuisine Lives!
-Here is another experiment with Costa Rican foods, used to modify an old standard.
+Here is another experiment with Costa Rican foods, used to modify an old standard. (and modified again, February 2010)

 Papaya Beef Stew

-Marinade (let stand for 1 hr):
+Marinade (let stand for at least 1 hr, preferably all afternoon):

 1 small papaya, seeded, peeled, and cubed